stekliPes/lugy-android-manifest/README.md

    m sdk sdk_repo
    m emu_img_zip
    ```
-   - you might want to add -j4 to the m commands if you keep getting error 137 while building
+   - you might want to add -j4 or -j8 to the m commands if you keep getting error 137 while building
 7. you will find the emulator image that you can add to your android studio at out/target/product/[variant you chose at step 5]/sdk-repo-linux-system-images-eng.[$USER].zip